-Centre Personnel Key contacts within the ATC, Centre Co-ordinator, site contact, accounts / finance contact, Tutor / Assessor and IQA.
+Centre Assessment Standards Scrutiny (CASS) The process through which an awarding organisation periodically scrutinises the marking of assessment by a centre to ensure it has not deviated from the required standards Centre Personnel Key contacts within the ATC, Centre Co-ordinator, site contact, accounts / finance contact, Tutor / Assessor and IQA.
 Conflict of Interest A situation in which a person or centre is involved in multiple interests, financial or otherwise, and serving one interest could involve working against another.
 Typically, this relates to situations in which the personal interest of an individual or centre might adversely affect a duty owed to make valid assessment decisions, having a negative impact on learners.
 DCS Direct claim status (DCS) is awarded to a centre when they have been approved by Safety Training Awards to register and certificate learners without verification by the EQA.
 DPA The Data Protection Act (DPA) is a United Kingdom Act of Parliament which was passed in 1988.
 It was developed to control how personal or customer information is used by organisations or government bodies.
 It protects people and lays down rules for how data about people can be used.
 The Data Protection Act was superseded in May 2018 by the General Data Protection Regulations (GDPR) and DPA 2018.
 EQA External Quality Assurance must take place on behalf of an Awarding Organisation (AO) in an approved centre.
 This is to ensure the learners who have been registered with them have received a quality service, and that the assessment decisions are valid and reliable.
 External Quality Assurer (EQA) also seeks to ensure that assessment and internal quality assurance activities have been conducted in a consistent, safe and fair manner.

 Equality Act The Equality Act 2010 legally protects people from discrimination in the workplace and in wider society.
 The act is in place to ensure everyone has the right to be treated with dignity and respect regardless of their age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, ethnicity, religion or belief, sex, and sexual orientation.

-Franchising Franchising is where an ATC Centre Co-ordinator has agreed for a Tutor / Assessor to register an STA course under their ATC name but allows the Tutor / Assessor to take responsibility of the organising of the STA course and are not ensuring the ATC requirements are being adhered to.
+Franchising Franchising is where a Centre Co-ordinator has agreed for a Tutor / Assessor to register an STA course under their ATC name but allows the Tutor / Assessor to take responsibility of the organising of the STA course and are not ensuring the ATC requirements are being adhered to.
 GDPR The General Data Protection Regulation (GDPR) is a legal framework that sets guidelines for the collection and processing of personal information of individuals within the European Union (EU).
 IQA Internal Quality Assurance can be defined as a system to monitor and evaluate a product and / or a service.
 It should identify and recommend measures to make improvements to standards and performance, or at least maintain the status quo if everything is working well.
 Internal Quality Assurance (IQA) relates to the monitoring of all the teaching, learning and assessment activities which learners will undertake.
 The activities should form part of an organisation's overall quality assurance system.
 Lead EQA The Lead External Quality Assurer (LEQA) seeks to ensure that assessment, internal quality assurance and external quality assurance activities have been conducted in a consistent, safe and fair manner.
 The Lead EQA is the main point of contact for External Quality Assurers.
 They are also responsible for performance, training and standardisation for quality assurance activities.
 Maladministration Maladministration is in effect any activity or practice which results to non-compliance with administrative requirements and regulations, this includes the application of persistent mistakes or poor administration within the centre including inappropriate learner records.
-Malpractice Malpractice is defined as any deliberate activity, neglect, default or other practice that compromises the integrity of the internal or external assessment process and / or validity of certificates of a qualification awarded by Safety Training Awards.